nv-legate/cupynumeric/docs/cupynumeric/source/user/Legate Task tutorial.rst

 specified number of bins and adds this local histogram results to the global hist array using a reduction mechanism.

-The task decorator specifies GPU execution via VariantCode.GPU.
+The task decorator specifies GPU execution via ``VariantCode.GPU``.
 The broadcast constraint on hist ensures that each GPU receives the full hist array rather than a partitioned slice.
 This means each local hist array has the same size as the global hist array.
 This allows every GPU